Resil B. Mojares: Career

+press association intervened.
+However he remained confined in Cebu from 1972 to 1979, and was unable to leave the province province without permission from the authorities.

-A retired Professor at the University of San Carlos (USC) in Cebu City, he was a founding director (1975–96) of USC's Cebuano Studies Center, a pioneering local studies center in the Philippines.
+A became a professor full time at the University of San Carlos (USC) in Cebu City in 1983.
+He was also the founding director of USC's Cebuano Studies Center, a local studies center in the Philippines, from 1975 to 1996.

-Mojares has authored books on Philippine history, literature, and politics, including studies on three eminent Filipino intellectuals (Pedro Paterno, T. H. Pardo de Tavera, and Isabelo de los Reyes).
+Mojares authored books on Philippine history, literature, and politics, including studies on three eminent Filipino intellectuals (Pedro Paterno, T. H. Pardo de Tavera, and Isabelo de los Reyes).

-He has been a recipient of six Philippine National Book Awards.
+He was a recipient of six Philippine National Book Awards.
 His books include The War Against the Americans: Resistance and Collaboration in Cebu Province; Aboitiz: Family & Firm in the Philippines; House of Memory: Essays; and Vicente Sotto, The Maverick Senator (Cebuano Studies Center, 1992).

-Mojares has been a visiting professor at Kyoto University, the National University of Singapore, and the University of California at Los Angeles where he lectures on "The Philippine Novel" and "Topics in Philippine Cultural History".
+Mojares was a visiting professor at Kyoto University, the National University of Singapore, and the University of California at Los Angeles where he lectured on "The Philippine Novel" and "Topics in Philippine Cultural History".

-Mojares is writing the history of Cebu Province for the Cebu Town History Project.
+He wrote the history of Cebu Province for the Cebu Town History Project, which was published in 2014.

 In 2019, Mojares was recognized as one of the Top 100 Cebuano personalities by The Freeman, Cebu's longest-running newspaper.
 He was recognized alongside Tomas Osmeña, Max Surban, and Rubilen Amit as part of the centennial anniversary of the local newspaper.